Fadyazmy/arsenal_420-twitter-bot/README.md

 ## Arsenal 420 Buddy
-Your everyday high mate turning sour your soccer club
+Your everyday high mate turning sour at your soccer club

 ```
 The bot has been suspended for naughty behaviour ..